liangforstudy/fileCompare/README.md

 - Results:
   - ✅ **It's a match!**: the files are identical.
 It also shows the file size.
   - ❌ **False (sizes differ / contents differ)**: it shows each file's size and SHA256 hash.
-- Portable: one ~10 KB exe with no installer, no registry changes and no console window.
+- Portable: one ~10 KB exe with no installer, no registry changes and no super scarry black console window that looks like you got hacked.

 ## Requirements